 Thank you for your interest in adopting!
 Please be sure to read our Adoption Guidelines before applying.
-When filling out the adoption application, please be sure to include the requested facility photos.
-Photos are mandatory to the adoption process and including them in your original application will greatly expedite the process.
+When filling out the adoption application, please be sure to email the requested facility photos to firstname.lastname@example.org.
+Photos are mandatory to the adoption process and sending them in conjunction with your application will greatly expedite the process.
 Applications complete with photos will be given precedence over incomplete applications.

 PLEASE NOTE: We will get back to you by email within 48 hours of receiving your application.
 If you have not heard from us within 48 hours it is likely that your application did not come through.
 If this happens please email us at email@example.com or Contact Us Here and we will assist you with your application.
 Thank you!

 IMPORTANT INFORMATION TO KNOW BEFORE APPLYING TO ADOPT:

 We do charge adoption fees for our horses.
 The fees vary quite a bit depending on the horse (training level, age, size etc.).
 We do not post these fees on our site because they are subject to change depending on ongoing training.
 If you would like a current fee quote on a specific horse, please feel free to Contact Us.